dmbarbour/wikilon/docs/AboutABC.md

 * typeful rendering and program extraction
 * JIT compilation without dynamic type checks

 It is my intention that most ABC codebases be strongly, statically type safe as the default.
-Some bypasses may be permitted, but would be primarily intended for static computation - cf. macro evaluation, below
+Explicit bypass of the type system will be supported, cf. dynamic evaluation below.

 ### A Simple Static Type System